-Collectively, the Targeted Populations Outreach Advisor and the State Monitor Advocate have developed partnerships with organizations such as the League of United Latin American Citizens (LULAC).
+Moving forward, the Targeted Populations Outreach Advisor and the State Monitor Advocate will seek to strengthen the partnerships previously established with organizations such as the League of United Latin American Citizens (LULAC).
 LULAC has five (5) local councils in Central and Northwest Arkansas which are provide advocacy for and services to the Latino population in Arkansas.
+Additionally, the Targeted Populations Outreach Advisor and the State Monitor will seek out other organizational partnerships to build a stronger marketing campaign.